ryan3738/bellingham3d-frontend/readme.md

 # Running the frontend

-> **NOTE** you'll need Stripe credentials and a graphQL endpoint set up in your `.env` file or environment variables to run this example.
+> **NOTE** you'll need Stripe credentials and a graphQL endpoint set up in your `.env` file or environment variables to run this project.
 See the `.env.sample` file for required fields.

 The backend client for this project can be seen at [bellingham3d-backend](https://github.com/ryan3738/bellingham3d-backend)
 ## Getting Started